Numerical Analysis of differential equations on weighted Sobolev spaces: beyond classical orthogonal polynomials: Introduction

 whose induced norm (henceforth denoted $\|\cdot\|_{H^1(\nu)}$) can be shown to be Lipschitz equivalent to the standard norm on $H^1(\nu)$; demonstrating that $(H^1(\nu),(\cdot, \cdot))$ is indeed a Hilbert space.

-While this new inner product may appear ``unusual'' at first sight, it is actually very natural; for instance, it reduces to the inner product $\langle \partial_x\cdot, \partial_x\cdot\rangle$ on the subspace of $\nu$-mean zero functions of $H^1(\nu)$.
-Furthermore, it allows us to propose a natural solution to the problem of the construction of orthogonal polynomials $\mathcal{Q} =\{q_n\}_{n\in\N}$ on a non-classical Sobolev space $H^1(\nu)$.
+While this new inner product~\eqref{eqn:good-inner-product} is not of the form~\eqref{eqn:usual-ip} and may thus appear unusual at first sight, it is actually very natural; for instance, it reduces to the inner product $\langle \partial_x\cdot, \partial_x\cdot\rangle$ on the subspace of $\nu$-mean zero functions of $H^1(\nu)$.
+Moreover, the construction of orthogonal polynomials $\mathcal{Q} =\{q_n\}_{n\in\N}$ on $H^1(\nu)$ with respect to $(\cdot, \cdot)$ becomes very simple and elegant. \begin{prop} Assume the potential $V$ is such that~\eqref{eqn:poincaré-eq} holds.
+For all $n\geq 1$, the polynomials $\mathcal{Q} =\{q_n\}_{n\in\N}$ orthonormal with respect to $(\cdot,\cdot)$ are uniquely defined by the properties